 Nevada personal injury plaintiffs have only two years after an accident to file a lawsuit.
 Failing to sue the at-fault party or parties within this statute of limitations can permanently bar you from making a claim.
 Meanwhile, insurance companies have a direct incentive to settle any accident claims as quickly (and cheaply) as possible, often putting pressure on you to make a quick decision.
 It’s not uncommon to begin getting phone calls from insurance representatives while you’re still recuperating from your injuries in the hospital, a rehabilitation facility, or at home.

 Before you take any action other than seeking medical care and treatment for your injuries, it’s important to talk to an experienced personal injury attorney who has handled other distracted driving accidents.
-Your attorney can investigate the accident, negotiate with the other party or their insurance agent on your behalf, and make sure that your rights are protected throughout the process.
+Your car accident lawyer can investigate the accident, negotiate with the other party or their insurance agent on your behalf, and make sure that your rights are protected throughout the process.